While you´re still single, you´re vulnerable to the idea that you´ll be happy once you meet your soul mate and get married. This thought is wrong.

 But thoughts are just that … thoughts.
 Once you realize that you are not your thoughts, it´s easier to step back, remove yourself from the thought and manage it properly.

-At my sister site, Happy Sis, I wrote a great article on how to stop negative thoughts about yourself.
+I covered this in detail in my article on how to stop negative thoughts about yourself.

 Once you stop believing those negative thoughts, you will be happier alone.
 In fact, you will appreciate more being with yourself.